fleetdm/fleet/handbook/engineering/README.md

 The information needed to evaluate and potentially fix any issues is documented in the [runbook](https://github.com/fleetdm/fleet/blob/main/infrastructure/sandbox/readme.md).

-When an infrastructure oncall engineer is out of office, Mike McNeil will serve as a backup to oncall in #help-p1.
-All absences must be communicated in advance with Zay Hanlon and Mike McNeil.
+When an infrastructure oncall engineer is out of office, Zach Wasserman will serve as a backup to oncall in #help-p1.
+All absences must be communicated in advance with Luke Heath and Zach Wasserman.

 ## Slack channels